romqrq/Pawer/README.md

 The pet service sector is getting more diverse by the day.
 Our target for services providers are both companies and self employed individuals.

-- Exposing their service to a mass of potential new customers.
+- Expose my service to a mass of potential new customers.
-- Reasonable possibility of return over investment (when services account system is implemented)
+- To have reasonable possibility of return over investment (when services account system is implemented).
-- A reliable and reputable platform to advertise and aggregate value to the service.
+- Ability to edit my account details.
-- Balanced competition for space between companies and individuals providing the same service.
+- Protection against accidental deletion of my information.

 Pawer helps the service providers meeting these goals because: